-The bowmouth guitarfish is a Critically Endangered and CITES-listed ray.
+The bowmouth guitarfish is a Critically Endangered and CITES listed ray.
 Their numbers have undergone severe declines, and though protected in Thailand, this is where their characteristic large thorns are found made into jewellery and traded for “protective powers”.
 The market for their thorns has been unresearched and unquantified, but quantifying their volume and value can provide a low-cost method to inform management and policy recommendations.

 The unsustainable trade of elasmobranchs (sharks and rays) is contributing to their drastic declines, yet very little attention outside the trade of fins and meat is given any attention.
 Wedgefishes are one of the most threatened families of marine fishes and all known species were CITES Appendix II listed in late 2019.
 Bowmouth are without species-specific management plans and are in need of data to inform conservation measures.
-Occurring in coastal waters, around coral reefs and on the continental shelf, bowmouth have very low productivity (about 2-11 pups per litter) with very little known of their life history or population status over time.
-They are caught through targeted and incidental catch and retained for their high-quality meat and high-value fins.
+Occuring in coastal waters, around coral reefs and on the continental shelf, bowmouth have very low productivity (about 2-11 pups per litter) with very little known of their life history or population status over time.
+They are caught through targeted and incidental catch and retained for their high-quality meat and high value fins.
 Indeed, bowmouth fins fetch among the highest value in the fin trade.
 Monitoring trade volumes of shark and ray products can act as a proxy for landings data and fill critical data gaps that can be difficult to otherwise difficult to obtain.
-The trade of elasmobranch fins is well established but gathering species-specific information is difficult, costly, and time-consuming.
+The trade of elasmobranch fins is well established but gathering species specific information is difficult, costly, and time consuming.
 Research of the elasmobranch curios trade is lacking and in the case of the bowmouth, non-existent.
 Results from my initial bowmouth research clearly demonstrates an online demand and market for bowmouth thorns.
 The work here funded by Save our Seas Foundation will quantify the physical dimension of trade in bowmouth products in Thailand.
 Additionally, I will investigate the socio-economic drivers of thorn trade specifically with reference to existing Thai enforcement and management.
 My proposed outputs will provide concrete evidence of direct relevance to the conservation of this endangered species, specifically critical non-detriment findings that are currently unavailable for bowmouth in Thailand (and most of its range states).